PaddlePaddle/PaddleSpeech/README.md

 ## Questions and Help

-You are welcome to submit questions and bug reports in [Github Issues](https://github.com/PaddlePaddle/DeepSpeech/issues).
+You are welcome to submit questions in [Github Discussions](https://github.com/PaddlePaddle/DeepSpeech/discussions) and bug reports in [Github Issues](https://github.com/PaddlePaddle/DeepSpeech/issues).
 You are also welcome to contribute to this project.

 ## License